-Registers OutputSequence and InputSequence are logically composed of 2 half-bytes.
-The low part indicates to the remote station whether a channel should be opened or whether data should be accepted.
+Registers "OutputSequence" and "InputSequence" are logically composed of 2 half-bytes.
+The low part signals to the opposite station whether a channel should be opened or if data should be accepted.
 The high part is to acknowledge that the requested action was carried out.